almgru/pyvl-tree/README.md

 #### `search(key)`
 Search for an element given an equivalent key.

-Equivalence is determined based on the elements `__eq__` method.
+Equivalence is determined based on the elements __eq__ method.

-Average time complexity: O(log n)
-Worst-case time complexity: O(log n)
+Time complexity: O(log n)

-Returns the element equivalent to the key if found, `None` otherwise.
+Returns the element equivalent to the key if found, None otherwise.

 #### `size()`
-Calculates the number of elements in the tree.

-Time complexity: O(n)

 Returns the number of elements in the tree.

+Time complexity: O(1)

 #### `insert(obj)`
 Insert an element into the tree.

 Duplicate elements will be silently discarded.

-Average time complexity: O(log n)
-Worst-case time complexity: O(log n)
+Time complexity: O(log n)

 #### `delete(obj)`
 Deletes an element from the tree.

-If the element deleted had two children, it will be replaced by its in-order successor.

-Average time complexity: O(log n)
-Worst-case time complexity: O(log n)
+Time complexity: O(log n)

 ## Performance
 ### Linear scale